PhilRunninger/mintree/README.md

 ## Settings

-* The following variables govern which nodes MinTree shows or hides.
+* The following variables govern which nodes MinTree shows or hides. **Note:** MinTree will always respect the `'wildignore'` setting.
+Any file or directory that matches one of its patterns be excluded from the tree.

     Variable | Default
     --- | ---